jayschwa/dos.zig/README.md

 [CWSDPMI](https://sandmann.dotster.com/cwsdpmi) is recommended for environments that do not have DPMI built-in.

-This package is still in a very primordial state.
+This package is in a primordial state.
 It is a minimal demonstration of how to create a simple DOS program with Zig.
-Only basic file and terminal input/output are working and proper error handling is missing.
+Only basic file/terminal input/output are working, and does not include proper error handling.
 It will require hacking if you wish to adapt it for your own needs.

 ## Quick Start